mpothuganti/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

 - An **Azure AI Foundry hub** named **foundry-******
 - An **Azure AI Foundry project** named **project-******
-- A **Serverless (pay-as-you-go) GPT-4o model deployment** named **gpt-4o**.
+- A **Serverless (pay-as-you-go) GPT-4o model deployment** named **gpt-4o-mini**.
 See pricing details [here](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/){:target="_blank"}.
-- A **Grounding with Bing Search** resource.
-See the [documentation](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/bing-grounding) and [pricing](https://www.microsoft.com/en-us/bing/apis/grounding-pricing){:target="_blank"} for details.

-!!! warning "You will need 140K TPM quota availability for the gpt-4o Global Standard SKU, not because the agent uses lots of tokens, but due to the frequency of calls made by the agent to the model.
+!!! warning "You will need 140K TPM quota availability for the gpt-4o-mini Global Standard SKU, not because the agent uses lots of tokens, but due to the frequency of calls made by the agent to the model.
 Review your quota availability in the [AI Foundry Management Center](https://ai.azure.com/managementCenter/quota){:target="_blank"}."

 We have provided a bash script to automate the deployment of the resources required for the workshop.
 Alternatively, you may deploy resources manually using Azure AI Foundry studio.
 Select the desired tab.